nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This feature allows users to add image files to serve as the patient's profile picture.
 The mechanism utilises the `StorageManager#addPictureToProfile` method to update the patients' profile pictures.

-This feature consists of the `AddProfilePictureCommand` class.
+This feature comprises the `AddProfilePictureCommand` class.
 Given below is an example usage scenario and how the mechanism behaves at each step.

 <p align="center">
     <img src="images/AddProfilePictureSequenceDiagram.png"/>